iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ny.health.proximity___1.1.0/report.md

 > This app in no way lets u know if you have been in contact with covid<br> :date: __2020-10-30 18:24:06__

-> IMO, this is something which should be done on a national platform, and incorporated into Google, so all smartphone users have this information.
-Instead, this app is quite large, not moveable to the SD card, and forces you to use Bluetooth more often than is wise... not only for battery life, but vulnerability issues.
-Also, the "questionnaire" of daily symptoms blows quite the dog whistle, flipping out over a stuffy nose, practically equating it with a positive COVID diagnosis.
-Too many bugs to be worked out for my liking... sorry.
-Uninstalled.<br> :date: __2020-10-20 07:43:45__

-> I like the idea of an app like this a lot.
-It's not that I go out in public often, and being notified of a possible exposure is good.
-However, on my Pixel 3XL, performance went into the toilet, and the battery drain was insane.
-Normally, I could listen to YouTube music while working out in my basement and only go down to 85-90% from a full charge.
-With this installed, it drops to 25-30% in an hour.
-It also caused recharge times to increase dramatically.
-Fix that issue, and I will reinstall.<br> :date: __2020-10-18 13:24:54__

-> I would like to keep this app installed but I think it was causing my phone a lot of issues.
-My phone kept forgetting bluetooth devices until I uninstalled this.<br> :date: __2020-10-13 14:37:11__

 #### 1-star reviews